RoaLogic/RV12/README.md

 ## Dependencies
 Requires the Roa Logic [Memories IPs](https://github.com/RoaLogic/memory) and [AHB3Lite Package](https://github.com/RoaLogic/ahb3lite_pkg).
 These are included as submodules.

-After cloning the RV12 git repository, perform a 'git submodule init' to download the submodules.
+After cloning the RV12 git repository, perform a `git submodule init` to download the submodules.